Scott Mason (cricketer)

-Scott Robert Mason (27 July 1976 – 9 April 2005) was an Australian cricketer who played first-class cricket for the Tasmanian Tigers.
+Scott Robert Mason (27 July 1976 – 9 April 2005) was an Australian cricketer who played first-class cricket for Tasmania.
 He was a left-handed batsman who averaged 27.21 with the bat in 28 first-class games and 9.42 with the bat in 8 one-day domestic games.
 In first-class cricket he scored 1252 runs with two centuries and five half-centuries with a highest score of 174.
 In one-day domestic cricket he scored just 66 runs with a highest score of 16.

 In 2003–04 season he scored 126 against WA.

 Death

 Mason was feeling sluggish during pre-season training in August 2004.
 He discovered he had a heart condition and underwent open heart surgery to have a new valve inserted.
 This meant he missed the 2004–05 season.

 On 7 April 2005 Scott Mason suffered a heart-attack while batting in the nets for Tasmania.
 Two days later he was officially declared dead in the Royal Hobart Hospital.
 He was 28.